-No newborn were included in the calculation of the Gompertz curves (because we selected only seals sampled in April), therefore we provide some descriptive statistics for newborns (n = 70).
-There were no difference between males and females for all variables tested, and both sexes were pooled before computing summary statistics (Table 3).
+Because no newborn were included in the calculation of the Gompertz curves, it is useful to add some descriptive statistics for newborns (n=70).
+There were no difference between females and females for all variables tested, and both sexes were pooled before computing summary statistics (Table III).
 Length and mass at birth were 85.99 cm and 9.26 kg, respectively.

 For some of the analyses that follow, it was useful to regroup the subjects into age-classes with similar morphometric characteristics.
-Although growth in L and $M_t$ was reduced after 5 years, we wanted to define one age-class where growth would be virtually nil, to facilitate some seasonal and annual comparisons.
-Thus adults were defined as the age-class when an average seal had completed 95% of its growth in length in April (growth = $L{\infty} - L{o}$ , where $L{\infty}$ is the asymptotic length in April, and $L{o}$ is length at birth from our sample of 70 newborns).
-The cutoff value was set at 8 years, when harp seals had completed more than 95% of their growth in length, and more than 91% of their growth in length, and more than 91% of their growth in length at a birth from $L{\infty}$ and 93% of $M{t\infty}$ .
-Pups were seals <1 year, juveniles displayed rapid growth, the cutoff value being the inflection point (fitted by eye), 5 years.
-Adolescents grew more slowly (5 ≤ age <8).
-At age 5, harp seals had completed at least 85% of their growth in length, and reached 93% of $L{\infty}$ .
+Although growth in L and M_t is reduced after 5 y, we wanted to define one age-class where growth would be virtually nil, to facilitate some seasonal and annual comparisons.
+Thus adults were defined as the age-class when an average seal had completed 95% of its growth in length in April (growth = L{∞} - L_0 , where L{∞} is the asymptotic length in April, and L_0 is length at birth from our sample of 70 newborns).
+The cutoff value was set at 8 y, when harp seals have completed more than 95% of their growth in length, and more than 91% of their growth in mass (in April).
+By that age, females and males had reached about 98% of L{∞} and 93% of M{∞} .
+Pups were seals < 1 y, juveniles displayed rapid growth, the cutoff value being the inflection point (fitted by eye), 5 y.
+Adolescents grew more slowly (5 \leq age < 8).
+At age 5, harp seals have completed at least 85% of their growth in length, and reached 93% of L{∞} .